Hives are a common skin rash that’s often a sign of an allergic reaction.

 You may find that these triggers make hives worse or come back:

-If you have chronic hives your doctor may also refer you to a dermatologist, a consultant specialising in skin conditions.
+If you have chronic hives your doctor may also refer you to a dermatologist, a doctor specialising in skin conditions.
 They may suggest stronger antihistamines or other medicines to suppress your immune system, such as ciclosporin and omalizumab.